torvalds/linux/Documentation/networking/netdevices.rst

     free_netdev(dev);
   }

-Note that after calling register_netdev() the device is visible in the system.
+Analte that after calling register_netdev() the device is visible in the system.
 Users can open it and start sending / receiving traffic immediately, or run any other callback, so all initialization must be done prior to registration.